Alma 30-63: Book of Mormon Conversations with the Neal A. Maxwell Institute

 Alma the Younger is forever changed by an overwhelming personal experience with God’s mercy—a mercy capable of overpowering justice and giving Alma the means to exercise faith unto repentance.
 Driven by his new desire to share the joy that God’s mercy brings, Alma confronts the apostate Korihor, preaches a sermon on faith to the Zoramite outcasts, and encourages and consoles his sons.
 His ministry cannot be understood apart from the miraculous transformation initiated and powered by God’s mercy.

 In this brief introduction to the second half of the book of Alma, philosopher Mark Wrathall painstakingly works out the logic of Alma’s understanding of faith, justice, mercy, and the final judgment and restoration of all things, encouraging readers to receive salvation today.

-Mark Wrathall is Professor of Philosophy at the University of Oxford, and Fellow and Tutor in Philosophy at Corpus Christi College.
-He works on the phenomenology of agency and religious life, and is interested in the temporality of human existence.
+Mark Wrathall is a Professor of Philosophy at the University of Oxford, and Fellow and Tutor in Philosophy at Corpus Christi College.
+He works on the phenomenology of agency and religious life and is interested in the temporality of human existence.
 He is the author of Phenomenology and Human Existence (forthcoming with Oxford University Press), Heidegger and Unconcealment (Cambridge University Press), and How to Read Heidegger (W. W. Norton).
 He has edited numerous volumes, including The Cambridge Heidegger Lexicon and Religion After Metaphysics.